hyungzunkim/vendingmachine/README.md

-# vendingmachine
+# A Vending Machine
-creat a vending machine with Python
+creat a vending machine with Python (jupyter notebook)